 Thankfully, there is still such a thing as an accident.
-It seems now days everybody has to be held criminally responsible for everything.
-When I was in high school for example let’s say a kid was not paying attention while driving and that lack of attention resulted in a collision.
+It seems nowadays everybody has to be held criminally responsible for everything.
+When I was in high school, for example, let’s say a kid was not paying attention while driving and that lack of attention resulted in a collision.
 That was considered a traffic accident and the insurance companies and families fought over it in civil court.
 Now they still fight in civil court, but the kid may also be facing criminal charges as well.
-He may not of intended to cause an accident, but the State may still chose to prosecute him on reckless or a criminal negligent mental standard.
+He may not have intended to cause an accident, but the State may still choose to prosecute him on reckless or a criminal negligent mental standard.
 This is what is happening with guns at the airports.
 Mistakes happen.
 Accidents happen.
-However I don’t believe you should lose everything you have worked for your entire life because you became complacent on the day you were about to fly.
+However, I don’t believe you should lose everything you have worked for your entire life because you became complacent on the day you were about to fly.

 Many people believe that if you go to the airport with a gun or weapon then you deserve to be prosecuted.
 They cannot fathom forgetting that you have a gun with you because they can’t fathom carrying one.
 In many areas in the Northeast, they don’t have the right to carry a gun so they think it is odd that we do here in Fort Worth.
 I am glad we have the right to carry.
 I am glad there are so many people out there that are willing to go through the extensive federal background check to get licensed.
 As long as there are good guys with guns, the bad guys with guns will remain fearful.